rodolfoaugusto/rodolfoaugusto/README.md

 - 🧾 Fullstack duck-services.
 Can do everything, but no.
 - 💡 (soon?)
-- 📈 2020 Goals - start good open sources projects
+- 📈 2020 Goals - start some good open sources projects
 - 🧙‍ Facts - Mages are better than warriors

 ### Connect with me: